 If you don’t want to make this on the stovetop you can use your slow cooker or Crockpot instead.
 To make it in the slow cooker or Crockpot:

-Step one: add all the ingredients to your slow cooker/Crockpot and stir well to combine.
+First, add all the ingredients to your slow cooker/Crockpot and stir well to combine.

-Step two: cook on low heat for 3-4 hours, stirring occasionally (alternatively you can cook it on high heat for ~2 hours).
+Then cook on low heat for 3-4 hours, stirring occasionally (alternatively you can cook it on high heat for ~2 hours).

-- I only recommend using full fat coconut milk for this recipe – if you use low fat it will not turn out very well (the low fat coconut milk has too much water added).
+- I recommend using full fat coconut milk for this recipe – if you use low fat it will not turn out very well (the low fat coconut milk has too much water added).